Reader Response Blogs -- posted frequently on our website http://ttutreehouse.ning.com -- are the core of your daily work grade in all courses.

 The idea of a Reader Response Blog comes directly from the general idea of “Reader Response” theory which suggests that a text has no fixed, correct, or proper meaning except as it exists in your mental and emotional experience of it.
 This is not to say that other approaches to reading that consider author's intent, race/class/gender/politics, or any other “lens” for looking at texts are not valid; instead, I simply want to encourage you to honor your own reactions to what you read and to give power to the validity of your own interpretations by providing an open-ended venue to express, explore, and explain these reactions.
 If you are ever “stumped” with what to say, you are encouraged to look at the questions that follow readings (in 1010 or 1020 classes) to hopefully inspire your prose.

 Please feel free to use your blogs for other purposes such as journaling, posting pictures, sharing links, and the like.
 Most off-topic posts will earn citizenship credit!

 Academic honesty should be practiced on your blog at all times.
+Please avoid over-consulting non-academic online sources for blog ideas to avoid accidental or intentional plagiarism.
 Provide attribution or proper credit for any source that is not your own original prose in your own voice.